carnesen-archive/bitcoin-software/readme.md

 `string`.
 An absolute path of an existing directory under which the software will be installed.

 #### changed
 `boolean`. `install` is [idempotent](https://en.wikipedia.org/wiki/Idempotence) in the sense that it does not modify an existing installation if there is one, nor does it throw.
-If the function finds the software already installed, it returns `changed = false`.
-If it actually downloads and extracts the tarball to `destination`, it returns `changed = true`.
+If `install` actually downloads and extracts the tarball to `destination`, it returns an object with `changed` set to `true`.
+If `install` finds the software already installed, it returns an object with `changed` set to `false`.
+This feature was inspired by [Ansible](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html).

 #### dir
 `string`.
-Absolute directory path to which the software is installed.
+Absolute directory path at which the software is installed.
 Effectively:
 ```ts
 dir = `${destination}/bitcoin-${implementation}-${version}`
 ```